l3p-cv/lost/docs/sphinx/source/lost_ecosystem.rst

 Starting on the left side of the illustration we see the *LOST data folder* that is used to store all data of LOST on the host machine.
-This folder is mounted inside most containers LOST.
+This folder is mounted inside the most containers of LOST.
 On the right side of |fig-lost-ecosystem| your can see all containers that are started together with the help of
 `Docker Compose <https://docs.docker.com/compose/overview/>`_.